 | Plain English explanation

 The surgery has the ability to record telephone calls to protect patients and staff and other health workers.
 Patients are protected by our having a record of our conversations with you, staff and other health workers are protected from potential abuse.
-All calls to and from the surgery are recorded.
+All calls to and from the surgery may be recorded.
+All calls are deleted after 3 months.
 We also occasionally use recordings for staff training and quality control.

 When you register with us we will make this clear to you and we will also make this clear to you via our web site and other sources of information, such as a recorded message that will be played before inbound calls are answered.